 What are the characteristics of inner city neighborhoods that experience employment growth?
-In this section, we present census tract-level regressions to examine the correlates of employment growth during the 2000s; focusing on variation in tract-level measures within these inner cities.
-Our sample consists of the non-CBD census tracts of 106 large principal cities (within each metropolitan area) which had at least 30 census tracts once the CBD tracts were excluded.
+In this section, we present census tract-level regressions to examine the correlates of employment growth during the 2000s.
+Our sample consists of the non-CBD census tracts of 106 largest principal cities (within each metropolitan area) which had at least 30 census tracts once the CBD tracts were excluded.
 We use 2010 census tract boundaries and consider the degree to which changes in log employment from 2002 to 2011 are associated with a number of explanatory variables.

-[1] $\Delta emp{i,c} = \alpha_c + \beta_d distCBD{i,c} + \beta_e emp{i,c} + \beta_r res{i,c} + \beta_l loc{i,c} + \beta_p pol{i,c} + \epsilon_i$, where the dependent variable, $\Delta emp{i,c}$ represents the change in the log of census tract employment from 2002 to 2011 in tract,i, in city, c.
-The explanatory variables are, α_c , a city fixed effect, $distCBD{i,c}$, the log of the distance (in miles) from the centroid of the tract to the centroid of the CBD, $emp{i,c}$, the log of tract-level employment in 2002, $res{i,c}$, a vector of variables describing the residential characteristics of the tract, $loc{i,c}$, a vector of location factors which measure the accessibility of the tract vis-à-vis the transportation network, $pol{i,c}$, a vector describing whether certain place-based policies were in effect in the tract, and an error term, ε_i .
+[1] $$\Delta emp{i,c} = \alpha_c + \beta_d distCBD{i,c} + \beta_e emp{i,c} + \beta_r res{i,c} + \beta_l loc{i,c} + \beta_p pol{i,c} + \epsilon_i$$ where the dependent variable, $\Delta emp{i,c}$ represents the change in the log of census tract employment from 2002 to 2011 in tract, i, in city, c.
+The explanatory variables are, $\alpha_c$ , a city fixed effect, distCBDi,c, the log of the distance (in miles) from the centroid of the tract to the centroid of the CBD, $emp{i,c}$ , the log of tract-level employment in 2002, $res{i,c}$ , a vector of variables describing the residential characteristics of the tract, $loc{i,c}$ , a vector of location factors which measure the accessibility of the tract vis-à-vis the transportation network, $pol{i,c}$ , a vector describing whether certain place-based policies were in effect in the tract, and an error term, $\epsilon_i$ .

-The vector of residential characteristics, $res{i,c}$, includes the log of the tract population in 2000, the change in the log of the sum of the population in all contiguous tracts, the poverty rate in 2000, the change in the share of the population with a college or higher degree, the share of occupied housing units in which the residents moved in between 2000 and 2010, and the share of the housing units that were built between 2000 and 2010.
-These variables are included to capture both the overall socioeconomic characteristics of the tract itself as well as provide some indicators of gentrification by accounting for recent building activity and recent changes in population around the tract in question.
-It is important to note that we are simply describing associations between tract-level employment growth and measures related to gentrification.
-It is likely that there is some degree of endogeneity between local employment growth and gentrification.
+The vector of residential characteristics, $res{i,c}$ , includes the log of the tract population in 2000, the change in the log of the sum of the population in all contiguous tracts, the poverty rate in 2000, the change in the share of the population with a college or higher degree, the share of occupied housing units in which the residents moved in between 2000 and 2010, and the share of the housing units that were built between 2000 and 2010.
+These variables are included to capture both the overall socio-economic characteristics of the tract itself as well as provide some indicators of gentrification by accounting for recent building activity and recent changes in population around the tract in question.
+To assess the impact of immigration on job growth we also include a variable that measures the change in the share of the foreign born population between 2000 and 2010.

-The vector of location factors, $loc{i,c}$, includes the gross residential density of the tract measured in housing units per acre, an entropy index of the industrial diversity of the tract, a measure of automobile accessibility (the number of automobile-oriented road links per square mile), a measure of pedestrian accessibility (the number of pedestrian-oriented road links per square mile), and an indicator of whether the tract contains any public transit stops.
+The vector of location factors, loci,c, includes the gross residential density of the tract measured in housing units per acre, an entropy index of the industrial diversity of the tract, a measure of automobile accessibility (the number of automobile-oriented transit road links per square mile), a measure of pedestrian accessibility (the number of pedestrian-oriented road links per square mile), and an indicator of whether the tract contains any public transit stops.
 The public transit indicator variable is only available for 55 of the 106 cities in our sample.
 We set this variable equal to negative one for all observations in the cities for which it is missing.
-Inclusion of city fixed effects ensure that the estimation of the coefficient on this variable will be due to within-city variation in public transit stop presence in cities for which we do have public transit data.
+Inclusion of city fixed effects ensure that ensure that the estimation of the coefficient on this variable will be due to within-city variation in public transit stop presence in cities for which we do have public transit data.

-The vector of placed-based policies, $pol{i,c}$, includes an indicator of whether the tract contains any Low Income Housing Tax Credit developments and an indicator of whether the tract has been designated an Empowerment Zone or Renewal Community.
-Appendix B contains a table of descriptive statistics for all independent variables in our regression sample.
+The vector of placed-based policies, $pol{i,c}$ , includes an indicator of whether the tract contains any Low Income Housing Tax Credit developments and an indicator of whether the tract has been designated an Empowerment Zone or Renewal Community.v Appendix B contains a table of descriptive statistics for all independent variables in our regression sample.